 Firstly, it’s best to accept that Botswana is a pricey destination.
-The country’s wise rulers have elected to promote low-volume, high-income tourism to protect its remarkable wilderness areas while creating as many jobs as possible – it is possibly the most expensive safari destination on the continent.
+The country’s rulers have elected to promote low-volume, high-income tourism to protect its remarkable wilderness areas while creating as many jobs as possible – it’s possibly the most expensive safari destination on the continent.

-If you add up the extras needed to be self-sufficient, from fuel to cooking equipment, tents and 4×4 hire cars, maps and permits, the camp and lodge prices start to come into perspective.
-Add the difficulty of sourcing fuel and quality food in a more remote area such as Savuti or Linyanti to the mix… Of course, for adventurers and families, this can still be the way to go.
+If you add up the extras needed to be self-sufficient, from fuel to cooking equipment, tents, and 4×4 hire cars, maps, and permits, the camp and lodge prices start to come into perspective.
+Add the difficulty of sourcing fuel and quality food in a more remote area such as Savuti or Linyanti to the mix.
+Of course, for adventurers and families, this can still be the way to go.

-You will generally stay in two-person dome tents with sleeping bags and mats rather than walk-in tents with camp beds and good linen, but guides are skilled and one gets away from the crowds and into the really wild places.
-Ask the Discover Africa expert for options.
+You will generally stay in two-person dome tents with sleeping bags and mats rather than walk-in tents with camp beds and good linen, but guides are skilled, and you can get away from the crowds and into the really wild places.
+Ask your Discover Africa expert about the best options.

 Self-driver alert: the black-cotton soils around the Nogatsaa area are notorious when wet.
 Author Mike Main’s tips for driving on it?
-“Don’t, unless you absolutely have to.
+“Don’t unless you absolutely have to.
 Try to select the appropriate gear before entering a stretch of mud; slow and steady without excessive speed or revving is the key.
 At any water stretches which might be doubtful, send [an unfortunate companion] ahead to wade through!”